jwhitbeck/ditl/README.md

 Building
 --------

-This project assumes a recent JDK (&ge;1.6).
+This project assumes a recent JDK (&ge;1.6) and uses maven.
 At the project root just run:

-    $ ant
+    $ mvn install

 This will build a single jar archive _ditl.jar_ containing both the core and module classes.